opendatasoft/ods-documentation/content/develop/getting_started/available_apis/en/article.md

 All these APIs (except the Multimedia download API) return JSON by default.
 Some of them can return alternate content.

+All these APIs (except the Real Time Push API) support cross-domain access from a browser, using CORS (<http://en.wikipedia.org/wiki/Cross-origin_resource_sharing>).
+For older browsers or other specific purposes, JSONP (<http://en.wikipedia.org/wiki/JSONP>) is supported when returning JSON content by adding a `callback` parameter.

 ### Finding the dataset identifier

 You are looking for specific data to build your application but you don't know yet in which dataset you can find these data?